 1. Wait the Required Amount of Time

-The first question most people have when considering financing a house in Los Angeles after bankruptcy is “When can I apply for a mortgage?”
+The first question most people have when considering financing a house in Riverside after bankruptcy is “When can I apply for a mortgage?”
 The answer to that question depends on several things, but the main ones are the kind of bankruptcy and whether the bankruptcy has been discharged.

 The waiting period after a bankruptcy, only after which a lender will consider you, is determined by the kind of bankruptcy and the kind of mortgage.
 So you have to wait the required amount of time “because lenders will base their decision on your financial behavior in the time period following your bankruptcy.”